 Isildur1 PokerStars Bottom-Line Performance: 2010 – 2012

-Having spent about two years at PokerStars, he kept on impressing the poker world with his fantastic upswings and downswing; winning and losing millions at a time, sometimes within just a day or two!
+Having spent about two years at PokerStars, he kept on impressing the poker world with his fantastic upswings and downswing; winning and losing millions at a time, sometimes within just a day or two, which inspired everyone to search for isildur1’s interviews to know more!
 But the numbers represent just one side of the story.
 It’s another side was that, during his time with PokerStars, Viktor Blom quickly developed his poker skills.
 He seriously improved his game in Omaha and mastered a variety of mixed poker games.

 But numbers are stubborn things.
 The overall financial result of Viktor Blom on PokerStars in 2011 – 2012 was negative.
 After a series of peaks and downfalls, +$1.65 million the highest, reached on January 2012, he ended up well below zero: – $1.2 million in November 2012 and left PokerStars to join Full Tilt pro team for another sponsorship contract after Full Tilt was reopened.